 - 1 pound cherry/grape tomatoes, quartered (I used a pint)

-- 1/3 cup plus 2 tablespoons basil leaves, chopped
+- 1/3 cup plus 2 tablespoons basil leaves, chopped, divided, reserve a few whole leaves for garnish

-- 1 teaspoon bottled minced garlic (or about 2 garlic cloves, minced)
+- 1 teaspoon Litehouse freeze dried garlic (can sub with bottled minced garlic or about 2 freshly minced garlic cloves)

 - 1/4 cup fresh lemon juice